ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 ***Making a Parameter yml file***

-When running rainbow with a sbatch script, you can either include the complete command in the script using flags such as
+When running rainbow, you can either include the complete command using flags such as
 ```
 --paired --reads ../data/ --barcode '../data/*.tsv'
 ```

 Or you can make a yml parameter file where you specified all the setting used by each run.
+In this file, each flag is place in a new line, removing the initial "--" and placing a column after the name of the flag.
+Additionally, for flags that do not have an additional argument such as "--paired", you should use "True" or "False".
 For example:
 ```
 nano data/pared_demuxed.yml
 ```